orchest/orchest/orchest/jupyter-server/README.md

     this entire structure was chosen, because without the application factory pattern this is not possible without side effects).

 ## TODO
+- [ ] Remove  hardcoded location w.r.t. filesystem of the local user.
+For example the docker section in this README includes the `/home/yannick/...` which simply is not true for other users.
+- [ ] Rework the `app/apis/namespace_servers.py`.
+The flask-restplus framework does not allow for
+    certain configurations (take for example multiple `@api.response` on the same error code).
+Down the line this should be fixed, but for now things are tested and seem to run "fine".
+Another thing to rework or better said to add, is error handling.
+But since this code is only called internally, we can (for now) assume that everything is called properly.
+- [ ] (Keep in mind the `:ALEInfo` obtion in Vim with the ALE plugin.
+This helped them tremendously!)
+- [ ] Explain logic between Jupyter server and connection file.
+Similarly other things.
+- [ ] Naming should be more clear.
+Now we have Jupyter server and jupyter-server.
+This is fine in text but when talking to people it just totally isn't.
+- [ ] Shouldn't the testing environment be equal to the production environment?
 - [ ] Fix the tests!
 They should be cleaner than they are now.
 Also make sure the comments and documentation are on point.
 Add things to the `tests/README.md`.
 - [ ] Create `/app/errors/` with `__init__.py` and `handlers.py` to create the blueprints and handle